 Popular options include Plan G, Plan N, and Plan F (if you were eligible before 2020).
 I’ll walk you through the differences so you can choose with confidence.

-When You Can Enroll
+When Can You Enroll:

-Your Best Enrollment Window for Medigap
+Your Best Enrollment Window for Medicare Supplements

 Your six-month Medigap Open Enrollment Period begins when you’re 65 and enrolled in Medicare Part B. During this time, you have guaranteed issue rights, meaning: